ghostmkg/gwc-studyplanner-/README.md

 **StudySync** is a collaborative **Group Study Scheduler** designed to help students and teams plan, manage, and track study sessions effectively.
 It simplifies scheduling by allowing users to:

+Whether you are preparing for exams, coding competitions, or collaborative projects, **StudySync** keeps everyone on the same page.

+## 🌟 Features

 - Create study groups
 - Schedule study sessions
 - Send reminders and notifications
 - Track attendance and progress
 - Get analytics on study hours and participation

-Whether you are preparing for exams, coding competitions, or collaborative projects, **StudySync** keeps everyone on the same page.

----

 ## 🏗 Project Architecture